FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Implemented evaluation functions

 Alergia \cite{carrasco1994learning} is one of the first and still a very successful algorithm for learning PDFAs.
 It relies on a test derived from the Hoeffding bound to determine merge consistency checks.
 For each potential merge pair $(q,q')$, it tests for all $a \in \Sigma$ whether

-where $\alpha$ is a user-defined parameter, which is set in FlexFringe using the \textsc{confidence\_bound} parameter.
-When using final probabilities, the final probability function $F$ is used in the same way as the symbol probability function $S$ (this holds for all evaluation functions).
-The Alergia check guarantees that for every pair of merged states, the outgoing symbol distributions are not significantly different.
+where $\alpha$ is a user-defined parameter set in FlexFringe using the \textsc{confidence\_bound} parameter.
+When using final probabilities, the final probability function $F$ is used in the same way as the symbol probability function $S$ (this holds for all evaluation functions), i.e., it then also tests whether:

+The Alergia check guarantees that the outgoing symbol distributions are not significantly different for every pair of merged states.
 In the original Alergia paper, the state merging algorithm does not implement a score.
 Instead, it defines a shallow first search order and iteratively performs the first consistent merge in this order.
-In FlexFringe, Alergia is implemented with the default score of summing up the differences between left-hand and right-hand sides of the above equation over all pairs of tested states, {i.e., the used score is:
+In FlexFringe, Alergia is implemented with the default score of summing up the differences between the left-hand and right-hand sides of the above equation over all pairs of tested states.
+Let $M \subseteq Q \times Q$ be the set of pairs of states that are checked during merge determinization, i.e., all the $q$ and $q'$ pairs provided as input to Algorithm~\ref{alg:merge} during the recursive $\textsf{merge}$ calls.
+The Alergia score is:

-where $q$ and $q'$ are all pairs of states tested during determinization.} The larger these differences, the more similar are the tested distributions.
+When using final probabilities, this score is also computed for final probabilities.
+The Alergia score becomes larger when the differences between the distributions become smaller.
 In addition, this score prefers merges that perform many merges during determinization.
 The underlying intuition is that a consistency check is performed for every performed merge.
-Hence, we are more certain of the consistency of merges that merge more states.
+Hence, we are more confident of the consistency of merges that merge more states.